CALL US : 660.663.2331

 Lord’s Supper Committee – Shall consist of a Chairman and other persons to assist her in preparing the elements and arranging for observance of the Lord’s Supper.

 Church Nursery Correlating Committee – A Committee of Church members to deal with nursery problems as they arise.
 This committee to be made up of the nursery coordinators, cradle roll superintendent, one deacon, a father and mother of nursery age children (not in the same family).
 The Pastor and Sunday School Director will serve as ex-officio members of the committee and will recommend to the Church names of persons to serve on this committee.
-The Nursery Correlating Committee will meet quarterly.
+The Nursery Correlating Committee will meet as needed.

 Temporary Committees